johannabosch/QIIME2_for_Graham/README.md

-# **Comparative *16S* Amplcion Analysis using QIIME2 on the Digital Research Alliance of Canada's Graham Cluster**
+# **Comparative *16S* Amplcion Analysis using QIIME2 on the Graham Cluster**

-  This repo provides an in-depth review of the commands used for a microbiome analysis using QIIME2 on a computing cluster, and the various ways to use the cluster for a data analysis - hosted by the Digital Research Alliance of Canada.
-The analysis methods are reviewed in Bosch et al. [2], and outline each plug-in that is used, their associated references and the results of the study - methods are outlined in Chapter 3.

 This is a public repo that can be used to learn how to conduct a comparative 16S amplicon analysis via QIIME2's microbiome analysis suite [1] on the Digital Research Alliance of Canada's Graham cluster.
-The benefits of using a computing cluster are that it enables efficient processing of large datasets, parallel computing for faster results (covered in the Metagenomics  tutorial - [LINK]), access to a collaborative community of researchers, and the flexibility of accessing files from any computer with internet access.
+The tutorial is wirtten in bookdown format and covers each command and tool used step-by-step.
+The analysis methods are formally reviewed in Bosch et al. [2], and outline each plug-in that is used, their associated references and the results of the study - methods are outlined in Chapter 3.

+**To start reading through each section of the analysis click this link - [LINK}**

 ___

-## **Project background:**
+### 🧬 **A brief review of the data used in this analysis:**

   The data used in this analysis was taken from a thesis project that focuses on the transfer of seabird nutrients from a seabird nesting colony in Cape St. Mary’s Ecological Reserve (Newfoundland, Canada) [2].
 Review this graphical abstract to understand the ecological processes taking place here:

 ![image](https://github.com/johannabosch/QIIME2_for_Graham/assets/126937348/9ec5fe4e-161f-4e4c-9c4b-d93eb391cef2)
-Figure AI7: Seabird nutrient transfer from Bird Rock, in Cape St. Mary’s Ecological Reserve (Newfoundland) to a pond 240 m away from the seabird colony.
+**Figure:** Seabird nutrient transfer from Bird Rock, in Cape St. Mary’s Ecological Reserve (Newfoundland) to a pond 240 m away from the seabird colony.
 Seen in the illustration are northern gannets (*Morus bassannus*) and black-legged kittiwakes (*Rissa tridactyla*), which both nest within the Reserve on an annual basis.

   Using targetted *16S* amplicon sequencing, we assessed how the transfer of nutrients by seabirds in Cape St. Mary's impacts the bacterial composition of sediments taken from ponds nearby a colony.
 We used QIIME2, a next-generation microbiome bioinformatics suite that offers a free, user-friendly, and open source platform for both advanced and beginner researchers [1].
 The analysis using QIIME2 is run on the Graham cluster hosted by the Digital Research Alliance of Canada (CCDB).